 The Investment Committee members are required to discharge their duties solely in the interest of the Endowment and for the exclusive purpose of meeting the financial needs of the University.
 The Investment Committee is authorized to engage the service of Investment Consultant(s), Investment Manager(s), and Investment Custodian(s), as described in this Investment Policy who possess the necessary specialized research capabilities and skill to meet the investment objectives and guidelines established in this Investment Policy.
-The Investment Consultant(s), Investment Policy.
-The Investment Consultant(s), Investment Manager(s), and Investment Policy.
-The Investment Consultant(s) to adhere to the Investment Policy.
+The Investment Committee shall require the Investment Consultant(s), Investment Manager(s), and Investment Custodian(s) to adhere to the Investment Policy.